Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-users/kotlin.md

 The above code will monitor connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `MainFragment`.

-We're now ready to make the call within the app.
+You're now ready to make the call within the app.